This country-specific Q&A provides an overview of Corporate Governance laws and regulations applicable in Ukraine.

 In small and medium LLCs, the management usually receives standard fixed salaries with possible financial bonuses at the end of the year.

-How are members of management typically evaluated?
+How are members of management typically overseen and evaluated?

 Members of the executive board in LLCs and JSCs are primarily evaluated based on the company`s profitability.
 Some big companies use more sophisticated KPIs like customer retention, project completion rates, marketing efforts etc. in addition to financial results.